-- Serving as Chief Legal Counsel for numerous technological incubators and open innovation labs operating under the auspices of the Israel Innovation Authority, including Nielsen Innovate (by The Nielsen Company), MindUP (by IBM, Medtronic, Pitango and Rambam Medical Center), The Kitchen Hub (by the Strauss Group), FoodNxt (by Frutarom), Renault-Nissan and InfraLab (by Enel and the Shikun & Binui group), as well as chief outside counsel for TerraLab Ventures and NGT3.
+- Serving as Chief Legal Counsel for numerous technological incubators and open innovation labs operating under the auspices of the Israel Innovation Authority, including Nielsen Innovate (by The Nielsen Company), MindUP (by IBM, Medtronic, Pitango and Rambam Medical Center), The Kitchen Hub (by the Strauss Group), FoodNxt (by IFF-Frutarom), ESIL (by Bazan Group, EDF Renewables and Johnson Matthey), Fresh Start (by Tempo, Tnuva, Finistere and OurCrowd), CanNegev (by Perrigo, BOL Pharma and OurCrowd) and InfraLab (by Enel and the Shikun & Binui group), as well as chief outside counsel for TerraLab Ventures, NGT3 and Renault-Nissan.

-- Represented numerous international consortiums in their successful vying for a franchise to run an Israel Innovation Authority-supervised technological incubator and open innovation lab.
+- Representing numerous international consortiums in their successful vying for a franchise to run an Israel Innovation Authority-supervised technological incubator and open innovation lab.

 - Representing QUALCOMM Ventures in its equity investments in MantisVision, Ravello Systems (later acquired by Oracle) and Tapingo.

 - Representing SanDisk Corporation in its equity investment in Ravello Systems (later acquired by Oracle).